Lessons Learned in Project Management: Real-Life Example and Key Takeaways

 Members are always on leave.
 Lapses in communication.
 The client made last-minute changes.
 Underestimating project costs.
 Delayed project timeline.

-But wait, what are the lessons learned?
+So, what are these lessons learned?

 What are Lessons Learned Meetings?